forkcms/forkcms/UPGRADE_5.0.md

 We removed SpoonSession and have switched fully to the symfony sessions ``
 We also added a shortcut to get the current session: \Common\Core\Model::getSession()`

+## Tests

+The login and logout methods in the tests now require a client as parameter since we will log in/out that specific client